Harry "Bucky" Lew Feature

 The New England League changed its name to the New England Association and disbanded after the 1905 season.
 In 1907, Lew joined the Springfield Athletic Club, Springfield, Massachusetts.
-After the SAC disbanded, Lew pulled together 4 other basketball players and for more than twenty-five years, Lew barnstormed around New England showcasing his talents.
+After the SAC disbanded, Lew pulled together 4 other basketball players and for more than twenty-five years his team barnstormed around New England.
 On January 4, 1922, the Lowell Sun reported on the Lowell Textile Institute, Basketball Team’s season and their new coach Bucky Lew.

 “My father went back out to the court at halftime and... told them he's the most decent guy and we're not going to take it," O'Connor said.
 "When they came back to play, not a word.”

 O'Connor, said Lew's name was part of the vernacular in the city that gave the world Jack Kerouac.
 Respected and admired, Lew was never singled out because of his race -- at least not in Lowell.

 "He was so well-known in Lowell, it just wasn't a big deal," O'Connor said.
 "In other towns, it was a big deal.
 And I mean, Lowell was not exactly the birthplace of liberal thinking.
 But he and his family had been so prominent for so long.”

 About 1929, he moved his family to Springfield.
 After 30 years of playing on a basketball team, in 1930, at age of 46, Lew was no longer on the Springfield team.
 He continued in the dry-cleaning business until he retired in 1955.